bolt/docs/docs/templates/building-templates.md

 </a>

-To change the name shown for each template in the templateselect field you can define the names and their associated contenttypes in the theme's `theme.yml`.
+To change the name shown for each template in the templateselect field you can define the names and their associated ContentTypes in the theme's `theme.yml`.

 ```yml
 templateselect: